Wang Bu Liao Traditional Prawn Noodles Review | Eatbook.sg

 Ambience at Wang Bu Liao Traditional Prawn Noodles

-Wang Bu Liao is the epitome of a hidden gem as it’s located in a corner on the first floor of Golden Mile Tower that requires a fair bit of searching.
+Wang Bu Liao is located in a corner on the first floor of the dingy, maze-like Golden Mile Tower, which requires a fair bit of searching.
 Even then, the stall racks up quite a large number of patrons that occupy the seating space even during off-peak hours.
 For instance, my colleagues and I went during the late afternoon, and surprisingly, we weren’t the only customers.
 Do note that there are only about six tables lined along the corridor outside the stall, so come early if you want to catch a seat!

 wang-bu-liao-prawn-mee-noodles